casey-turner/PawLink/README.md

 ***Ensure that the uploads directory inside the View folder has write permissions***

-# Major To Do Items
+# Major To Do Items as of 7/11/17

-- Profile & dog photo upload (and possibly edit) :ballot_box_with_check:
+- Profile & dog photo upload (and possibly edit) :white_check_mark:
-- Rates Form and associated isset conditions, distinguishing dog walkers from owners :ballot_box_with_check:
+- Rates Form and associated isset conditions, distinguishing dog walkers from owners :white_check_mark:
-- Dog walker search functionality
+- Dog walker search functionality :white_check_mark:
-- Booking Form functionality
+- Booking Form functionality :white_check_mark:
 - Messaging functionality
+- Feedback functionality
-- Display of all registered dogs as "Wall of Dogs" using masonry.js :ballot_box_with_check:
+- Display of all registered dogs as "Wall of Dogs" using masonry.js :white_check_mark: